 Interferon alfa is not often used now because of its side effects and because it doesn’t work well in many patients with AIDS.
 Other forms of immunotherapy are now being studied for use in treating KS (see “What’s new in Kaposi sarcoma research and treatment?”).

-More information on biologic therapy can be found in our document, Immunotherapy.
+More information on biologic therapy can be found in Immunotherapy.

 Last Medical Review: 08/08/2014

 Last Revised: 02/09/2016